RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 Roadie supports all standard Backstage frontend plugin types that can be built using instructions defined in [Backstage documentation][backstage-plugin-documentation].
 Your plugins can be published via npm or yarn, like publishing a normal package.
 We will provide you functionality to automatically add custom plugins from repositories to your Roadie instance.

-If you want to have a private hosted repository for your Roadie plugins with automatic update workflow you can follow instructions on [setting up private secure Artifactory for Roadie plugins.](/docs/custom-plugins/artifactory/)
+If you you would like to use our private hosted repository for your Roadie plugins, complete with automatic update workflow, you can follow instructions on [setting up private secure Artifactory for Roadie plugins.](/docs/custom-plugins/artifactory/)

 ## Prerequisites